faunalia/HealthQGIS/Documentation/3_3_querying_the_map.rst

  .. figure:: img/querying_the_map_8.png
 	:align: center
-	:scale: 75%
+	:scale: 90%

-The following image shows an example of *Western* filtering of the *ADM1_NAME* column.
+The following image shows an example of *Eastern* filtering of the *PROV_NAME* column.
 Be aware at the case sensitive checkbox in the bottom right corner (if activated the filtering is sensitive to upper or lower letters):

  .. figure:: img/querying_the_map_9.png
 	:align: center
-	:scale: 72%
+	:scale: 100%

 Finally, the toolbar of the attribute table dialog window has several buttons, here the list an the functionalities: